 If you did so, one of the gentlemen you’d encounter for sure is the god Bragi — the bard of Vahalla who loves rhyming words and wisdom.
 For that reason, the bar probably attracts him with their “Tuesday night is poetry reading night!” banner and because the waiter serves fortune cookies.

 His habit of entertaining the dead with music might not sit well with the living, so Bragi never drags the undead into an earthly bar.
 As a wise god, he knows this will just freak everybody out and that’s bad for business.
 But, just in case a customer boost is needed, his friend can help.

 The second of the two Norse gods you’d likely find enjoying a martini in the corner of a bar is Aegir, the god of alcohol and banquets.
 This guy can throw a feast no matter where he is.
-When everybody tires of Bragi singing praises to Odin’s exploits, Aegir can bolster their warmth towards the bard with snacks and wine.
+When everybody tires of Bragi singing praises to the god of war’s exploits, Aegir can bolster their warmth towards the bard with snacks and wine.

 He’s also the god of storms and oceans, so unless you want to get washed away by an angry tidal wave, you’d better accept that sheep’s eye on a toothpick when he offers you the plate of appetizers.

 When it’s time to go home, Bragi staggers back to Valhalla while Aegir returns to his wife, Ran (whom we’ll meet her later on), and their nine daughters.
 They live in a grand hall under the sea and have no trouble breathing water.
 That seems to be a skill of the Norse gods — as the entire pantheon regularly visits the couple to participate in their delicious banquets.

 Most Likely to Find in a Bar Fight

 Realms: Loki was the god of mischief, Thor was the god of Thunder